Strasseneck/SimpleChat/README.md

 # SimpleChat
-A simple one page chat app made as part of the Codeworks submission process.
+A simple one page chat app.
+I've begun to build that backend to replace the hardcoded bots with api calls.

 # Features